 \subsection{Robust triangulation with fraction constraints}

+In this section we will introduce a higher order relaxation which can handle higher noise and outlier levels.
 Since the fractional constraints in \cref{eqn:triangulation-fractional-relaxation} are more stable with respect to noise than the epipolar constraints in \cref{eqn:triangulation-sdr}, we might also expect that extending \cref{eqn:triangulation-fractional-relaxation} to handle outliers will result in a relaxation which is more stable than \cref{eqn:robust-triangulation-relaxation}.
 In this section we will show how the robust extension can be formulated, and as we will see in \cref{sec:experiments} it is indeed significantly more stable with respect to both noise and outliers.